Philosophy of education: Classical education

 The Classical education movement advocates a form of education based in the traditions of Western culture, with a particular focus on education as understood and taught in the Middle Ages.
 The term "classical education" has been used in English for several centuries, with each era modifying the definition and adding its own selection of topics.
 By the end of the 18th century, in addition to the trivium and quadrivium of the Middle Ages, the definition of a classical education embraced study of literature, poetry, drama, philosophy, history, art, and languages.
 In the 20th and 21st centuries it is used to refer to a broad-based study of the liberal arts and sciences, as opposed to a practical or pre-professional program.
 Classical Education can be described as rigorous and systematic, separating children and their learning into three rigid categories, Grammar, Dialectic, and Rhetoric.

 Essentialism

-Educational essentialism is an educational philosophy whose adherents believe that children should learn the traditional basic subjects and that these should be learned thoroughly and rigorously.
-This is based on the view that there are essentials that men should know for being educated and are expected to learn the academic areas of reading, writing, mathematics, science, geography, and technology.
-This movement, thus, stresses the role played by the teacher as the authority in the classroom, driving the goal of content mastery.

-An essentialist program normally teaches children progressively, from less complex skills to more complex.
-The "back to basics" movement is an example of essentialism.
+According to educational essentialism, there are certain essential facts about the world that every student needs to learn and master.
+It is a form of traditional education that relies on long-standing and established subjects and teaching methods.
+Essentialists usually focus on subjects like reading, writing, mathematics, and science, usually starting with very basic skills while progressively increasing complexity.
+They prefer a teacher-centered approach, meaning that the teacher acts as the authority figure guiding the learning activity while students are expected to follow their lead.